jlafer/intelligent-handoff/README.md

-# Conversation Relay Sample App, Low code with Airtable
+# Conversation Relay with Automated KB Loading

 Twilio gives you a superpower called Conversation Relay, it provides a Websocket connection, STT and TTS integrated with optimised latency, so you can easily build a voice bot with your own LLM.